gabriel-briffe/MountainCircles/README.md

 # Usage

 ### A run with several airfields will provide:
-- a "local" calculation for each individual airfield as "local.asc" (topology of the local) and "airfieldName.gpkg" (the contour lines).
+- a "local" calculation for each individual airfield as "local.asc" (topology of the local) and "airfieldName.geojson" (the contour lines).
-- a recombined topology for all the airfields, and its contour lines, as .asc and .gpkg in the root folder of the calculation results.
+- a recombined topology for all the airfields, and its contour lines, as .asc and .geojson in the root folder of the calculation results.
 - all in the Coordinate Reference System specified in the yaml config file

 ### With ```gurumaps: true``` in the yaml config file, it will provide as well: